Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Speed of Setup

-Most of these tents make use of your trekking poles and only a few stakes to be completely set up in near-record time.
+Most of these tents use your trekking poles and only a few stakes to be completely set up in near-record time.
 This can be helpful at the end of a long day of hiking or when in poor weather to get set up and out of it as soon as possible.

 Fewer Stakes